brookshi/Hitchhiker/doc/howtouse-en.md

 ### First use

 After deployed, enter ip:port in chrome/firefox to access Hitchhiker.
-First you should register and login, then you will get a default `Project`: `Me` and `Collection`: `Sample`，`Me` Project is used for test by yourself, this project can't invite other people. `Sample` Collection is a `Collection` sample, used to show the basic usage of `Collection` (**should select environment before send request**).
+First you should register and login, then you will get a default `Project`: `Me` and `Collection`: `Sample`，`Me` Project is used for test by yourself, this project can't invite other people. `Sample` Collection is a `Collection` sample, used to show the basic usage of `Collection` .

 ### Request: